oktadev/okta-blog/_source/_posts/2021-03-01-spring-cloud-sleuth.md

 ## Log Into An Existing Okta Developer Account

-If you just registered for an account, you can skip to the next section.
-If you already have an account, this section will show you how to use the Okta CLI to log in.
+If you just registered for an account, you can skip to the next section. **If you already have an account**, this section will show you how to use the Okta CLI to log in.

 To log in, you need two things: